danopdev/SimpleRawCamera/README.md

   * Add face detection

 * Optimizations:
-  * Continuous photo mode: try reduce save time to take the next photo faster
+  * Continuous photo mode: limit the number of continuous photos to avoid using all the RAM

 * Settings:
   * Add noise reductions option